 Mark and Christie O'Rear

-“Clear Lake Church of Christ has been our church home and family since about 1988.
+“Clear Lake Church of Christ has been our church home and family since 1988.
 As adults Christie and I have grown up and raised our own family here.
-Especially through our small group and the ministries we have been involved in, Clear Lake has been the spiritual center of our lives, the source of many of our most lasting and significant relationships, and integral to our faith journey as we have sought to follow and imitate Christ.
-It is my privilege and honor to take a turn at serving as one of the Clear Lake shepherds, in light of all that this place has meant to me and my family for so long.
-I am thankful to be able to demonstrate love, pass along grace (1 Peter 4:10), and be of service in whatever small ways, to this wonderful church family and our community.”
+Clear Lake has been the spiritual center of our lives, the source of many of our most lasting and significant relationships, and integral to our faith journey following Jesus.
+Because of everything this church has meant to my family and me for so long, it is a blessing and privilege to take a turn serving as one of the shepherds here.”

-“My prayer for this church is that, as we each follow Christ and grow as disciples individually, we will work, worship and serve together as a healthy, loving family of believers.
-I pray that we will unselfishly minister to each other and those around us, seeking God’s will for clarity and purpose regarding who, how and why we serve.
-I also pray for the unity Jesus sought in John 17, even as we are diverse in many ways, so that Clear Lake will be a refuge of love, grace and true religion (James 1:27).
-I ask our Father, through Christ, to bless this body of believers as we love one another and engage the world.
-May He always guide and protect us.”
+“My prayer for our church is that, as we each follow Christ and grow as disciples, we will worship and serve together as a healthy, loving family of believers.
+I pray that we will unselfishly minister to one another and those around us, each of us seeking the interests and needs of others above our own.
+I also pray for the unity Jesus sought in John 17, even as we are diverse in so many ways, so that Clear Lake will be a refuge of love, grace and pure religion (James 1:27).
+Father, bless this body of believers as we love one another and engage the world, and always guide and protect us, in Jesus’ name.”